averkoc/lxprivate/drafts/policy.md

 ##  Workshop Report Policy: Partnering for Success

 This policy is designed to ensure a fair, efficient, and timely feedback process for **all** students.
 By setting clear standards, we can focus less on administrative corrections and more on your learning.

 ---

 ### 1. 🎯 Submission Standards: Getting It Right the First Time

-Achieving a high score starts with a complete submission. **Completeness** means providing **ALL** specified screenclips as proof of successful activity completion.
+You get full workshop scores by submitting correct and complete report in your first submisson before deadline.
+> Please note: The provided instructional videos and steps contain all the information required to produce a fully complete and compliant report.

 | Status | Required Action | Your Benefit | Maximum Grade Awarded |
 | :--- | :--- | :--- | :--- |